-In 2022, Police had in total 12 police officers deployed overseas.
-Among them 10 police officers were deployed to EU CSDP Missions and 2 police officers deployed to UN Mission.
-Unfortunately, no female police officer deployed to any Mission.
+In 2023, Police had in total 14 police officers deployed overseas.
+Among them 11 police officers were deployed to EU CSDP Missions and 3 police officers deployed to UN Mission.
+Unfortunately, no female police officer was deployed to any Mission.
 Slovenian Police also supports Agency FRONTEX activities with its police officers.
-In 2022, Police deployed 12 police officers - long-term deployments (no female police officers).
-Police had deployed one female police officer to Agency FRONTEX - short-term deployment.
+In 2023, Slovenia deployed 12 police officers - Frontex long term deployments (one female police officer).

-Based on the bilateral protocol on joint patrols, in 2022 Slovenian Police has deployed 56 police officers, among them 3 female police officers (1,68 %) to the Republic of North Macedonia.
+Based on the bilateral protocol on joint patrols, in 2023, Slovenian Police has deployed 18 police officers, among them 1 female police officer to the Republic of North Macedonia.

-Slovenia promotes the advancement of WPS Agenda in its foreign policy activities - in international organisations and in supporting development and humanitarian projects on the ground.
+Slovenia promotes the implementation and advancement of WPS Agenda in its foreign policy activities - in international organisations and in supporting development and humanitarian projects on the ground.